knowrahman/AWS-SAA-C02-Course/README.md

 #### 1.7.3.2.
 Fargate mode

-Removes more of the management overhead from ECS, no need to manage EC2.
+Removes more of the management overhead from ECS, no need to manage EC2. it is like a serverless mode

+it still uses the registry, container and task defination what differs is how it host the container

+You get a shared pool of resources which are isolated from other customers

 **Fargate shared infrastructure** allows all customers to access from the same pool of resources.